kparc/kcc/README.md

 -----------------------

 Yes, no rocket science, it is all pretty basic.
-So, push on, greatness awaits.
+So push on, greatness awaits.

 ### two types of types